rushikeshgoud19/IBM-Project/README.md

 # 🏛️ Project Sovereign: The Enterprise AI Boardroom
+We turned weeks of meetings into minutes of autonomous execution.
+This is Project Sovereign.
+Thank you.
 ### *Autonomous Supply Chain Orchestration Platform*

 🏆 **Built for the IBM watsonx Challenge**